EvgenyKarikov/hilink-tray/README.md

  docopt, pyside

  For Arch:
- `yaourt -S python-docopt python-pyside`
+ `yaourt -S python-pyside`

- For others:
+ For Debian-based:
- `sudo pip install docopt pyside`
+ `sudo pip install pyside`
 # Install
  `sudo make install`
 # Windows
  It is necessary to have Python 3.x and PIP.
 Install dependences with PIP and you can launch the program.

- If everything is correctly installed, you will be able to install dependences so:
+ If everything is correctly installed, you will be able to install dependences:
- `pip install docopt pyside`
+ `pip install pyside`